LGBTQ rights in Armenia: LGBTQ rights movement in the Armenian diaspora

+Other LGBT+ groups include the GALAS LGBTQ+ Armenian Society and Equality Armenia, both based in Los Angeles, United States.

+In June 2023, conservative Armenian-Americans organized large-scale anti-LGBT+ protests in Glendale, California, a city home to a large Armenian community.
+Speaking to the Los Angeles Times on condition of anonymity, one parent voiced her exhaustion, stating that she was tired "of gay propaganda".
+She added, "I didn't come from Armenia for this," citing that her child had brought home rainbow-colored stickers and other items from school just the week before.

 Public opinion

 A 2016 study by the Heinrich Böll Foundation found that only 9% of respondents knew anyone who was LGBT and 90% agreed with the statement, "Homosexual relationships should be banned by law".

 According to a June 2015-June 2016 survey by the Pew Research Center, 96% of Armenians opposed same-sex marriage, with only 3% supporting it.

 In May 2017, a survey by the Pew Research Center in Eastern European countries showed that 97% of Armenians believed that homosexuality should not be accepted by society.

 According to a 2022 survey by the World Values Survey, 85% of Armenians believed that "homosexuality is never justified".
 The same survey found that 82% of Armenians "would not like to have homosexuals as neighbors".